Qatar Airways expands services to Canada with launch of flights to Toronto

 PHOTO

-Doha, Qatar: Qatar Airways will launch a new service to Toronto Pearson International Airport starting on December 11, 2024, with three weekly non-stop flights from the World’s Best Airport - Hamad International Airport (DOH) .
+DOHA, Qatar – Qatar Airways will launch a new service to Toronto Pearson International Airport (YYZ) starting on 11 December 2024, with three weekly non-stop flights from the World’s Best Airport - Hamad International Airport (DOH).

 As the airline’s fourteenth gateway to the Americas, the new Toronto route marks the airline’s second destination in Canada, joining Montréal which has served more than 1.6 million passengers across seven daily flights to and from Montréal-Trudeau International Airport (YUL) since its launch.